Ichoran/teensy-stimulus/README.md

 Teensy Stimulus has a simple serial protocol for communications.

 A fixed-length command starts with the symbol `~`.
 The following byte or bytes determine how long the command is (content-dependent).
-There is only a single variable-length command, which starts with `^` and ends with `$`.
+There is only a single variable-length command, which starts with `$` and ends with `\n` (newline).

 Returned values start with the symbol `~` if they are fixed-length.
-A variable-length return value is also possible; this will start with `^` and end with `$`.
+A variable-length return value is also possible; this will start with `$` and end with `\n`.

-The symbols ~, ^, and $ will ONLY appear at the beginning (`~`, `^`) and/or end (`$`) of a command.
+The symbols ~, $, and `\n` (newline) will ONLY appear at the beginning (`~`, `$`) and/or end (`\n`) of a command.
 No escape sequences are permitted; if one of the above characters needs to be returned it will be replaced with underscore `_`.

-No command or return value may be longer than 60 bytes in addition to the starting `^` and ending `$` if any.
+No command or return value may be longer than 60 bytes in addition to the starting `$` and ending `\n` if any.
 Thus, the longest possible message is 62 bytes.
 This constraint is to ensure that the command fits safely within one 64-byte USB packet sent/received by the board.

 ### Identifying a Teensy Stimulus device

-If you send the command `~?`, a Teensy Stimulus device will respond with a string that starts with `^stim1.0 ` (the version number may be later) plus a device-specific identifying string, followed by `$`.
-The string will be at most 60 characters long not counting `^` and `$`, but may be shorter.
+If you send the command `~?`, a Teensy Stimulus device will respond with a string that starts with `$stim1.0 ` (the version number may be later) plus a device-specific identifying string, followed by `\n`.
+The string will be at most 60 characters long not counting `$` and `\n`, but may be shorter.

 ### Output channels